mastercomfig/mastercomfig/docs/tf2/cvarlist_win.md

 nav_select_stairs                        : cmd      :                  : Adds all stairway areas to the selected set
 nav_selected_set_border_color            : 100      : , "sv", "cheat"  : Color used to draw the selected set borders while editing.
 nav_selected_set_color                   : 255      : , "sv", "cheat"  : Color used to draw the selected set background while editing.
 nav_set_place_mode                       : cmd      :                  : Sets the editor into or out of Place mode.
-Place mode allows labelling of Area with Place names. nav_shift                                : cmd      :                  : Shifts the selected areas by the specified amount nav_show_approach_points                 : 0        : , "sv", "cheat"  : Show Approach Points in the Navigation Mesh. nav_show_area_info                       : 0        : , "sv", "cheat"  : Duration in seconds to show nav area ID and attributes while editing
+Place mode allows labeling of Area with Place names. nav_shift                                : cmd      :                  : Shifts the selected areas by the specified amount nav_show_approach_points                 : 0        : , "sv", "cheat"  : Show Approach Points in the Navigation Mesh. nav_show_area_info                       : 0        : , "sv", "cheat"  : Duration in seconds to show nav area ID and attributes while editing